 And finally, do I expect the Remake to improve things when it comes to Cloud and mental illness?
 Not a chance.
 The games’ dangerously reductive pop psychology approach to Cloud’s condition is too central to the game’s narrative to modify in any acceptable way, since an acceptable portrayal of mental illness would never serve FFVII’s critical need for a plot device ex machinae to drive the entirely artificial plot, which at this point less resembles a “core plot” than it does an owl pellet full of bad ideas and mouse bones.
 In fact, I’d go so far as to say that FFVII’s central plot simply can’t be saved from its dangerously reductive pop psychology and use of mental illness as plot device to give the author free reign.
 They’re the core pillars of the plot!
 I’ll level with you: I actually like FFVII enough that if I had the time, I’d happily mod it, tidy up some of the plot and features.
 I’d love to, and I’d love to play that tidied game!
 But there’s nothing I could do, and I don’t think there’s anything anyone could do, to divorce FFVII from its ableism.
 The treatment and magic cure of Cloud’s mental illness is both repulsive to me and integral to FFVII.
 FFVII’s ableism cannot be fixed while remaining recognizably FFVII.

 That said, in a battle of assholes, I’d rather take FFVII’s manipulative, ignorant, but generally positive portrayal of Cloud as a mentally ill person over Persona 1’s slap-in-the-face ignorance any day, but god help me, I could and would rather do without ever seeing anything like this ever again in the entire Marathon.
 Like, I can’t tell you just how reticent Kyle and I are to pick up the Persona 2 games after the disaster of Persona 1, and I know that on my part at least, it’s not just a matter of gameplay.
-While writing the Persona and FFVII Journals, I actually had to have long pauses, wondering whether or not I should just… stop writing the Journal for them.
-This is because I don’t believe that a real-world harmful work deserves to be treated as a critically viable product, as though its real-world harms could be tossed aside.
+While writing the Persona 1 and FFVII Journals, I actually had to have long pauses, wondering whether or not I should just… stop writing the Journal for them.
+This is because I don’t believe that a real-world harmful work deserves to be treated as a critically viable product, as though its real-world harms could be tossed aside, especially when they’re as huge as FFVII.
 To me, the real-world harms stain the entire product.
 So why did I continue?
 In Persona 1’s case, it was because we were so close to the end that I could hammer out two shitty final blog posts and be done with it.
 But in FFVII’s case… I don’t know why I continued, and that should tell you how close FFVII was to the edge.
 FFVII got by on a whim, and that’s incredibly irresponsible of me both as a critic and a denizen of the real world, but here we are.
 If someone else feels it goes past the edge by an atom or a mile, I would have no objections to their treating the game like the wreck that it is.

 Since I am, however uncomfortably, treating FFVII as critically viable in spite of its real-world harms and almost-harms, I’ll give my final conclusion on the product as a game and narrative: neutrality.
 And you know what?
 I’ve been seeing a handful of reviewers that critique in a similar style to me – that is, they try to address a game’s innovations and its quality as separate but equally important elements – coming to the same conclusion about FFVII’s quality in isolation from its historical importance: simple neutrality.
 Not all of us, mind, but I feel there’s a trend in that direction.
 FFVII’s innovations are epochal, they can’t be ignored, but critics using a style similar to mine grade innovations and influence separately.
 I think that so many years of infighting in the Final Fantasy fandom trying to decide if FFVII was the best game of all time or the worst game in the series might have skipped past the possibility that while Final Fantasy VII set the standard for all RPGs to come, once its innovations had dried up, Final Fantasy VII might simply be an average or slightly above average RPG of the standard it created!
 It once again comes back to Mario 64 and its wretched camera: the genre has done better after learning from its early, revolutionary failings.
 Super Mario 64 survives into to the modern day gaming scene in spite of its camera, mostly on the fact that its open-world treasure hunt approach has yet to be duplicated without notable changes (Sunshine’s FLUDD, Odyssey’s cap), but FFVII?
 FFVII started an avalanche of nigh-exact gameplay clones, and things have only gone up from there.
 Where can FFVII stand?